-The Insurance Corporation insures the timely payment of principal and interest on Systemwide debt securities.
-The Insurance Corporation maintains the Insurance Fund for this purpose and for certain other purposes.
-In the event a System bank is unable to timely pay principal or interest on any insured debt obligation for which that bank is primarily liable, the Insurance Corporation must expend amounts in the Insurance Fund to the extent available to insure the timely payment of principal and interest on the debt obligation.
+FCSIC insures the timely payment of principal and interest on Systemwide debt securities.
+FCSIC maintains the Insurance Fund for this purpose and for certain other purposes.
+In the event a System bank is unable to timely pay principal or interest on any insured debt obligation for which that bank is primarily liable, FCSIC must expend amounts in the Insurance Fund to the extent available to insure the timely payment of principal and interest on the debt obligation.
 The provisions of the Farm Credit Act providing for joint and several liability of the System banks on the debt obligation cannot be invoked until the Insurance Fund is exhausted.
 However, because of other mandatory and discretionary uses of the Insurance Fund, there is no assurance that there will be sufficient funds to pay the principal or interest on the insured debt obligation.
 The insurance provided through use of the Insurance Fund is not an obligation of and is not a guarantee by the U.S. government.